sbellon/ChurchSong/README.md

 ## Introduction

-Purpose of this tool is to download the event agenda from ChurchTool as well as the names of the service staff, preparing a PowerPoint slide with the names and portraits to be presented at the beginning of the event.
+The main purpose of this tool is to download the event agenda from ChurchTool as well as the names of the service staff, preparing a PowerPoint slide with the names and portraits to be presented at the beginning of the event.

+Additionally, the SongBeamer agenda can be modified by placing slides at the opening or closing, or after specific keywords.
+Colors of the SongBeamer captions can also be changed.

+The ChurchTools song database can also be checked for consistency regarding metadata as well as present .sng files to contain a background image.

 ## Prerequisites